ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 your repertoire.

 ##### Purifying Touch [Strike]
 As an action, you can spend 3 Ki and cast the dispel magic spell.

 This requires touching the effect or creature that is subject to the effect.
 You may use this as a touch or as a strike effect.
-You can spend additional Ki to heighten the spell.
-If you end a spell this way, you regain a number of Ki points equal to the dispelled spell‘s level (if dispelling multiple spells, choose only the highest-level spell).
+You can spend additional Ki to heighten the spell (up to the normal limit of ki spells).
+If you end a spell this way, you regain a number of Ki points equal to the dispelled spell’s level (if dispelling multiple spells, choose only the highest-level spell).
 This cannot restore more Ki than double the amount spent on the ability.

 ##### Brewmaster’s Stagger
 As a reaction, you may spend 2 Ki and stagger damage done to you,